 Alabama Tenant's Right to Notice Before Landlord Entry

-Know whether the tenant has to let the landlord in
+When does a tenant have to let the landlord in?

-- Emergencies: A landlord does not have to have a tenant’s prior consent before entering the unit in an emergency situation.
-An example of an emergency could be a fixture in the tenant’s bathroom overflowing into the tenant’s unit downstairs.
+A landlord doesn't have to have a renter’s prior consent before entering the unit in an emergency situation, such as if a fixture in the tenant’s bathroom is overflowing into another unit downstairs.

-- If the Tenant Requests Repairs: If the tenant contacts the landlord to request that a repair or other maintenance issue be completed, that request will serve as the tenant’s notice that the landlord can enter the unit if the renter contacts the landlord with such a request.
-The landlord doesn't have to give the tenant the typical two days’ notice to make the repair.
+A request for repairs or maintenance serves as the tenant’s notice that the landlord can enter the unit if the renter contacts the landlord with such a request.
+The landlord doesn't have to give the typical two days’ notice to enter and make the repairs.

-- General Notices: Landlords have the right to provide general notices for repairs, maintenance, pest control, or other health and safety issues in advance.
-In these cases, the first notice will suffice and the landlord does not have to provide an additional notice two days’ prior to the event.
+Landlords can provide general notices for repairs, maintenance, pest control, or other health and safety issues in advance.
+The first notice will suffice in this case and the landlord doesn't have to provide an additional two days’ notice prior to the event.

 How Must Notice Be Given?

-Alabama law describes what is considered proper notice.
-Under the law, a landlord should post a notice on the door that the tenant uses as the primary means to enter into their dwelling unit.
-This notice should include the date when the landlord wants to enter, the time, and the purpose for entering the premises.
+A landlord should post a notice on a door that the tenant uses as the primary means to enter their dwelling unit.
+The notice should include the date when the landlord wants to enter, the time, and the purpose for entering the premises.

-Alabama’s landlord-tenant code defines the lawful reasons a landlord is allowed to enter into a tenant’s unit.
-These include:
+Alabama’s landlord/tenant code explains several lawful reasons a landlord can enter a unit.
+They include:

 - To inspect the premises